AbeysiriLasantha/Abeysiri_Hemba_Lane77_Capstone/README.md

 - POST /api/users/register: User registration.

 ## Challenges and Solutions
-1. **Challenge 1**: Handling Authentication
+**Challenge 1**: Handling Authentication
-- Solution: Implemented JWT-based authentication to secure routes and ensure user sessions are managed properly.
+**Solution** Implemented JWT-based authentication to secure routes and ensure user sessions are managed properly.

-2. **Challenge 2**: Error Handling
+**Challenge 2**: Error Handling
-- Solution: Used try/catch blocks and error handlers in both the frontend and backend to gracefully manage exceptions.
+**Solution** Used try/catch blocks and error handlers in both the frontend and backend to gracefully manage exceptions.

-3. **Challenge 3**: Asynchronous Data Fetching
-- Solution: Implemented async/await with Axios to handle API requests more efficiently.
+**Challenge 3**: Asynchronous Data Fetching **Solution** Implemented async/await with Axios to handle API requests more efficiently.

 ## Future Enhancements